Trial of the 20: Background

 Narodnaya Volya was founded in 1879 by Russian populists, or Narodniks, who were disillusioned by the failure to rouse Russian peasants and workers to revolt against the autocracy through the spread of propaganda, and angry at the increasingly severe penalties imposed on their comrades, several of whom had been executed, and who united around the single aim of assassinating the Tsar, believing that a substantial section of public opinion would approve of the deed.
 Most of the members were former university students from middle class Their original leader was Mikhailov, Nikolai Morozov its leading theorist.
 After he was arrested, the group was led by Andrei Zhelyabov and Sophia Perovskaya.
-Perovskaya led the squad who killed the Tsar, after several failed attempts, on 13 March 1881 (1 March old style.
+Perovskaya led the squad who killed the Tsar, after several failed attempts, on 13 March 1881 (1 March old style).
 Perovskaya, Zhelyabov and three others were executed after a rapid trial in April 1881.
-Within a few months, almost the leading members of Narodnaya Volya had been caught.
+Within a few months, most of the leading members of Narodnaya Volya had been caught.